 Published 2025-11-13 | Version 1.0 | Updated as new data becomes available.

-At the Human Clarity Institute, we study how digital life shapes focus, energy, and meaning — and how values alignment can restore clarity, performance, and peace of mind.
+At the Human Clarity Institute, we study how digital life shapes attention, energy, decision-making, and human clarity through open datasets, reports, and behavioural insights.

 Explore our full library of open reports and data-driven insights at humanclarityinstitute.com →